WolfgangMehner/vim-plugins/perl-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 5.5pre
+RELEASE NOTES FOR VERSION 5.4.1beta
 ----------------------------------------------------------------------
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the properties:
     `Perl::FileSkeleton::Script`, `Perl::FileSkeleton::Module`,
     `Perl::FileSkeleton::Test`,   `Perl::FileSkeleton::POD`
+- Set default for `g:Perl_Executable` to `perl` when running under Linux, instead of a hardcoded path.
 - Add configuration variable `g:Perl_Ctrl_d` to control the creation of the `CTRL+D` map.
 - Minor changes.